Our youth work pathway

 - Have you identified a developmental pathway that your work offers young people?
 What are the common activities or experiences that result in young people making progress?
 Why do those things lead to change?

 Each of our next few posts will look at one of these stages - don't miss the rest of the series!
-You can read our post about stage one, Connection now and sign up here to receive an email when the next one is published.
+You can read our posts about stage one, Connection and stage 2, Activities and Interests now and sign up here to receive an email when the next one is published.

 * According to the government’s English indices of deprivation 2015, 4 of our branches (Waltham Forest, Birmingham, Huddersfield & Loughton) are based in communities which are amongst the 20% most deprived neighbourhoods in the country and 2 (Ellesmere Port & Darlington) are amongst the 10% most deprived.